Beramos/DS-Julia2925/projects/machine_learning.md

 ```

 4. If you are keen to try out neural networks: we recommend using the [Flux](https://fluxml.ai/) ecosystem of packages.
-5. Consider using pipelines and target transformers for reproducible results!
+5. Consider using the MLJ pipelines and target transformers for reproducible results!
-6. model interpretation will depend on the chosen model, for an all-round solution you can look into Shapley values
+6. Model interpretation will depend on the chosen model, for an all-round solution you can look into [Shapley values](https://christophm.github.io/interpretable-ml-book/shapley.html).